arnavsangelkar-pdm/FGMKDebt3/rag-frontend/DEPLOYMENT.md

-# Deployment Guide for Debt Agreement Analysis Frontend
+# Deployment Guide for Debt Agreement Analysis

-This guide will help you deploy the Debt Agreement Analysis frontend to Render.
+This guide will help you deploy the full-stack Debt Agreement Analysis application to Render as a Web Service.

 ## Prerequisites

 1. A Render account (free tier available)
-2. Your backend API deployed and accessible
+2. Git repository with your code
-3. Git repository with your code
+3. OpenAI API key

 ## Step 1: Prepare Your Repository